markovmodel/deepmsm/README.md

 UPDATE:

-A new example code was added to build your own deep reversible hierarchical MSM with attention mechanism:
+New example code was added to build your own deep reversible hierarchical MSM with attention mechanism:
 "Attention_and_coarse_graining.ipynb".
+and your deep reversible MSM with additional experimental values:
+"Observable_training.ipynb"
 The code there needs additionally the deeptime package and represents a pre-alpha version how the code will be integrated into deeptime (see https://deeptime-ml.github.io/latest/index.html).
+It also includes the functionality to monitor the performance of the model during the training via tensorboard.
+If you wanna use the feature you need to install it too.

 Code to reproduce results for the paper: Progress in deep Markov State Modeling: Coarse graining and experimental data restraints